 Past to Present

-The 17th/21st Royal Lancers are formed
+Both the 16th/5th Lancers and the 17th/21st Lancers are formed

-The 9th/12th Royal Lancers and the Queen’s Royal Lancers join to form The Royal Lancers
+The 9th/12th Royal Lancers and The Queen’s Royal Lancers join to form The Royal Lancers

 Where we are located